slinkity/slinkity/docs/src/docs/styling.md

 You'll notice 2 interesting pieces here:

 1. **We start our `href` with `/@root`.** This is one of several [import aliases](/docs/import-aliases) we include out of the box with Slinkity.
 These make importing from directories _outside_ your build output as easy as possible.
 In this case, we're importing from the `styles` directory at the "root" of our project.
-See our [import alias docs](/docs/import-aliases) for a full list of preincluded import aliases and ways to add our own
+See our [import alias docs](/docs/import-aliases) for a full list of preincluded import aliases and ways to add our own.
-2. **We keep the `.scss` file extension.** As long as Vite understands a file extension you're trying to use (`scss` works out-the-box), it's happy to process that file into something browsers can understand.
-[See Vite's docs on styling](https://vitejs.dev/guide/features.html#css) for all preprocessors they support, and ways to use your favorite one
+2. **We keep the `.scss` file extension.** As long as Vite understands a file extension you're trying to use (`scss` works out-of-the-box), it's happy to process that file into something browsers can understand.
+[See Vite's docs on styling](https://vitejs.dev/guide/features.html#css) for all preprocessors they support, and ways to use your favorite one.

 As long as you understand [import aliases](/docs/import-aliases) and keep [Vite's style configuration docs](https://vitejs.dev/guide/features.html#css) bookmarked, you're ready to rock with Slinkity 🎸